tal/resque/README.markdown

 We plan to provide first class `async` support in a future release.

+### Timed jobs

+Want to have a job run at a specific time?
+Instead of using `Resque.enqueue` do
+this:

+    Resque.run_at(Time.now+20.minutes, Archive, self.id, branch)

+You'll also have to make sure that you're using a special queue for timed jobs.
+These queues are defined the exact same way as normal queues but must have **__ts** as a suffix.
+Eg. `:file_serve__ts`. (note the TWO underscores)

 ### Failure

 If a job raises an exception, it is logged and handed off to the